greatbytes/MultiButtonDialog/README.md

-# FourButtonDialog
+# MultiButtonDialog

-An AlertDialog with four (instead of the usual maximum of 3) buttons.
+An AlertDialog with an unlimited number of buttons (instead of the default maximum of 3).

 ## Changelog